EvolutionGym/evolutiongym.github.io/docs/documentation/evogym/base.markdown

 get_time() → int
 ```

 Returns the current time as defined in the environment's simulator.
 Time starts at `0` and is incremented each time the environment steps.
-Time returns to `0` when the environment is reset.
+Time resets to `0` when the environment is reset.